-In this work we have completed the calculation of the lightest octet meson-meson scattering amplitudes within Chiral Perturbation Theory (ChPT) at one loop.
-We have calculated three new amplitudes, $\eta\eta \rightarrow \eta\eta$, $K\eta \rightarrow K\eta$ and $K\eta \rightarrow K\pi$ but we have also recalculated the other five independent amplitudes, checking and revising previous results.
+In this work we have completed the calculation of the lightest octet meson-meson scattering amplitudes within chiral perturbation theory at one loop.
+We have calculated three new amplitudes $\eta \eta \rightarrow \eta \eta$, $K \eta \rightarrow K \eta$, and $K \eta \rightarrow K \pi$, but we have also recalculated the other five independent amplitudes, checking and revising previous results.
 The full expressions are given in Appendix B in a unified notation, using dimensional regularization and the $\overline{MS}-1$ renormalization scheme, which is the usual one within ChPT.
-All the meson-meson scattering partial waves below 1200 MeV, with definite isospin I and angular momentum J, can be expressed in terms of those eight amplitudes.
+All the meson-meson scattering partial waves below 1200 MeV, with definite isospin I and angular momentum J, can be expressed in terms of these eight amplitudes.

-Since ChPT is a low energy theory, the one loop amplitudes have to be unitarized in order to reach energies as high as 1200 MeV (and in particular the two kaon threshold).
-For that purpose we have applied the coupled channel Inverse Amplitude Method, which ensures unitarity for coupled channels and it is also able to generate resonances and their associated poles, without introducing any additional parameter.
+Since ChPT is a low energy theory, the one-loop amplitudes have to be unitarized in order to reach energies as high as 1200 MeV (and, in particular, the two-kaon threshold).
+For that purpose we have applied the coupled channel inverse amplitude method, which ensures unitarity for coupled channels and is also able to generate resonances and their associated poles, without introducing any additional parameter.
 In addition, it respects the chiral expansion at low energies, in our case up to $O(p^4)$.
-Thus, we have shown how it is possible to describe simultaneously the data on the (I, J) = (0, 0), (1, 1), (2, 0),(1,0), (1/2,0), (1/2,1), (3/2,0) meson-meson channels below 1200 MeV, which correspond to 20 different reactions.
-We also describe seven resonant shapes, namely, the σ , $\rho(770)$, $K^(892)$, κ , $f_0(980)$, $a_0(980)$ and the octet φ.
+Thus, we have shown that it is possible to describe simultaneously the data on the (I,J)= (0,0), (1,1), (2,0), (1,0), (1/2,0), (1/2,1), and (3/2,0)meson-meson channels below 1200 MeV, which correspond to 20 different reactions.
+We also describe seven resonant shapes, namely, the σ , $\rho(770)$, $K^(892)$, κ , $f_0(980)$, $a_0(980)$, and the octet ω_8 .

-This description is achieved with values for the low energy constants which are perfectly compatible with previous determinations obtained using standard ChPT and low energy data.
-This comparison is only possible as far as we now have the complete $O(p^4)$ expression for all the amplitudes in the standard ChPT scheme.
-Indeed, with the present determinations of standard ChPT, we already find the resonance shapes and we obtain the most distinct features of each channel, although with big uncertainties due to the present knowledge of the chiral parameters.
+This description is achieved with values for the low energy constants that are perfectly compatible with previous determinations obtained using standard ChPT and low energy data.
+This comparison is possible only since we now have the complete $O(p^4)$ expression for all the amplitudes in the standard ChPT scheme.
+Indeed, with the present determinations of standard ChPT, we can already find the resonance shapes and we obtain the most distinct features of each channel, although with large uncertainties due to the present knowledge of the chiral parameters.

 Nevertheless, we have performed a fit of our unitarized amplitudes to the meson-meson data and we have obtained a very accurate description not only of the resonance region, but also of the low energy data, and in particular of the scattering lengths.
-We have also paid particular attention to the uncertainties an errors in our description, which have been estimated with Monte-Carlo samplings of the fitted chiral parameters within their resulting error bars.
+We have also paid particular attention to the uncertainties and errors in our description, which have been estimated with Monte Carlo samplings of the fitted chiral parameters within their resulting error bars.

-Summarizing, we have extended and completed previous analysis of these techniques in the meson sector so that we believe that our present work could be useful for further phenomenological applications.
+Summarizing, we have extended and completed previous analyses using these techniques in the meson sector so that we believe that our present work will be useful for further phenomenological applications.

-ACKNOWLEDGMENTS.
+ACKNOWLEDGMENTS

-We are very grateful to J.A.
-Oller for his comments, clarifications and discussions over almost every issue addressed in this paper.
-We also thank J.Nieves and E.Ruiz-Arriola for providing and explaining to us the Monte-Carlo code used to generate the error bands.
+We are very grateful to J. A. Oller for his comments, clarifications, and discussions about almost every issue addressed in this paper.
+We also thank J. Nieves and E. Ruiz-Arriola for providing and explaining to us the Monte Carlo code used to generate the error bands.
 In addition, we have profited from interesting discussions with A. Dobado and E. Oset.
-We acknowledge partial support from the Spanish CICYT projects AEN97-1693, and FPA2000-0956, PB98-0782 and BFM2000-1326.
+We acknowledge partial support from the Spanish CICYT projects FPA2000-0956, PB98-0782, and BFM2000-1326.

-APPENDIX A: USEFUL FORMULAE
+APPENDIX A: USEFUL FORMULAS